Arthas Menethil: Warcraft franchise

 When Arthas took up the fight against the Scourge, he became increasingly frustrated and stymied by the seemingly unstoppable enemy.
 Arthas took increasingly extreme steps to conquer them, and his comrades warned him that he was losing his hold on his humanity.
+A highly debated moment in Warcraft lore revolves around Arthas's decision to purge Stratholme, a city under the influence of the Scourge with its residents about to transform.
+Uther and Jaina disagreed with Arthas, resulting in their choice to part ways with him.
 Arthas's fear and resolve proved to be his ultimate undoing.
 He tracked the plague's source to Northrend, intending to end its threat forever.
-Instead, the prince eventually fell prey to the Lich King's (Ner'zhul's) tremendous power when he took up the cursed runeblade, Frostmourne, believing that it would save his people.
+Instead, the prince eventually fell prey to the Lich King's (Ner'zhul's) tremendous power when he took up the cursed runeblade ("mourneblade"), Frostmourne, believing that it would save his people.
 Though the sword did grant him unfathomable power, it also stole his soul and transformed him into the greatest of the Lich King's death knights.
 With his soul cast aside and his sanity shattered, Arthas led the Scourge against his own kingdom.
 He murdered his father, King Terenas, and crushed the realms of Lordaeron, Quel'Thalas and Dalaran under the Lich King's iron heel.

 When the Lich King was threatened by the forces of Illidan Stormrage, Arthas traveled to the Frozen Throne of Northrend.
 He broke the ice surrounding his master so he could don the Lich King's Helm of Domination and merge with him.
 After taking control of the Scourge as the new Lich King, Arthas challenged the Alliance and the Horde by initiating attacks on their cities.
 They responded by sending forces to Northrend to wage war against him.

 In World of Warcraft, Arthas is a raid boss and the primary antagonist of the Wrath of the Lich King expansion.
 He was mortally wounded after a band of adventurers led by Tirion Fordring stormed his fortress, Icecrown Citadel, and defeated him in battle.
 He was succeeded as the Lich King by Bolvar Fordragon.
+In World of Warcraft: Shadowlands, it is revealed that upon his death Arthas' soul was cast into The Maw, a realm of the Shadowlands - Warcraft universe's afterlife - by the spirit of his former mentor Uther.
+The Jailer, the lord of the Shadowlands, used his soul in order to forge a new mourneblade named "Kingsmourne", which was later used by the brainwashed Anduin.
+After Anduin was freed from the Jailer's control, Arthas' soul was freed from its bindings, allowing it to peacefully fade away.